crowdagger/caribon/README.md

 `target/debug/caribon --language=english --algo=local
 --max_distance=25 --threshold=2.0 --ignore_proper=true < README.html  > example.html`

-As you can see, it is currently not very suited for english.
+As you can see, it is currently not very suited for english (neither is it for technical documentation, but is not the objective).
 Here is an [example in french](https://lady-segfault.github.io/caribon-examples/example_readme.fr.html), using a translation of (the beginning of) this same file, using nearly the same command: